All about Natture lime mortar: what it is, benefits and uses

 Natture, the new Topciment® lime mortar

 At Topciment® we are also driven by environmental awareness, hence our firm commitment to developing coatings with which we can do our bit.
-This is the setting for Natture, a microcement with a tadelakt appearance fwith which we are gradually moving towards a more sustainable line.
+This is the setting for Natture, a micro concrete with a tadelakt appearance fwith which we are gradually moving towards a more sustainable line.
 A decorative solution that fits perfectly with the demands of the sector and the current context in which reducing the ecological footprint is fundamental.

 Natture is a lime mortar designed to decorate floors and walls, both indoors and outdoors.
-A microcement with a two-component composition that stands out for its variety of finishes, imitating not only the appearance of stucco more similar to tadelakt, but also to fair-faced concrete.
+A micro concrete with a two-component composition that stands out for its variety of finishes, imitating not only the appearance of stucco more similar to tadelakt, but also to fair-faced concrete.
 A product with a natural, handcrafted appearance that can be reworked, thus playing with incalculable textures.